 How We Tell

-Explica Media directed and produced the 60-minute documentary for PBS (see attached letter of commitment from PBS).
+Explica Media directed and produced the 60-minute documentary independently.
 To tell the story, we will seek out stakeholders in the world of the springs and shadow them as they go about their springs-related business.

 Among these are Robert Knight, director of The Florida Springs Institute; Merrillee Malwitz-Jipson, a fierce springs advocate leading the charge to save them; Captain Karen Chadwick, owner of North Star Charter Service, who is fighting to restore the Ocklawaha River.